royerlab/ultrack/docs/source/rest_api.rst

     as ``image_channel_or_path``) to the server and get the segmentation of the image.

-    This endpoint wraps the :func:`ultrack.imgproc.detect_foreground` function and the :func:`ultrack.imgproc.robust_invert` function, which are functions capable
+    This endpoint wraps the :func:`ultrack.imgproc.detect_foreground` function and the :func:`ultrack.imgproc.robust_invert` function, which estimates
-    of obtaining the foreground of the image and its contours by image processing techniques.
+    the foreground of the image and its contours by image processing techniques.
     For that reason, one can override the default parameters of those functions by sending the ``detect_foreground_kwargs`` and ``robust_invert_kwargs`` as keyword arguments.
-    Those keyword arguments will be passed to the respective functions.
+    Those keyword arguments will be passed to their respective function.

     This endpoint requires a JSON payload with the following structure: